thainamhoang/adasite/index.md

 The idea is simple: find the similarity between all possible combinations of movies and if they're similar enough, create an edge.
 The reality is a bit more complex.
 We first need to turn movies into vector representations.
-In order to do that , we'll use an embedding model [E5-large-v2](https://huggingface.co/intfloat/e5-large-v2) that takes the plot of the movie as an input and converts it into normalized vector with embedding size of 1024.
+In order to do that, we'll use an embedding model [E5-large-v2](https://huggingface.co/intfloat/e5-large-v2) that takes the plot of the movie as an input and converts it into normalized feature vector with embedding size of 1024.

-Once we have vectorized the plots, we can calculate the similarities between the plots with dot product because they are normalized to unit vectors.
+Once we have vectorized the plots and as they're normalized, we can calculate the cosine similarities between the plots with dot product.
 Below you can see an example of similarity matrix with 20 random movies.
 Notice that one of the quirks of the embedding model is that all the cosine similarities are between 0.7 and 1.0.
 As we still have a distribution, it will not be a problem for